Tudor0404/easythread/docs/index.rst

 ===========

-EasyThread is a client-server model which aims to transcode embroidery file types to SVGs and back.
+EasyThread is a website which aims to transcode SVGs to embroidery files.

 .. toctree::